David Fincher's unrealized projects: Bitterroot

 In September 2024, it was reported that Fincher became attached to direct Bitterroot, a Western crime thriller for Netflix.
 Its premise follows an elderly rancher who becomes the victim of financial fraud after winning a million-dollar sweepstakes and turns to robbing banks and hunting down the thieves while being pursued by his son, the sheriff.
 The screenplay written by Michael Gilio originally appeared on The Black List in 2008 under the title Big Hole.
-Production was scheduled to begin in January 2025 in Los Angeles.
-The project was put on hold, for The Adventures of Cliff Booth.
+Production was scheduled to begin in January 2025 in Los Angeles, before it was put on hold for The Further Mis-Adventures of Cliff Booth.